Fundamental trade-off relation in probabilistic entanglement generation: Introduction

-Interactions between quantum systems can give arise to entanglement\cite{RevModPhys.91.021001}, specifically in quantum many-body systems where strong interaction takes place a huge amount of entanglement may be created out of the complicated dynamics.
-Exploiting interactions has given birth to numerous methods for generating entanglement in different contexts\cite{RevModPhys.84.777}, through direct interactions, or by making use of some mediator systems\cite{PhysRevLett.89.277901}.
-Nevertheless, it still remains to be explored whether we can achieve the goal in different ways especially when a direct interaction between two quantum system parties is absent.
+The conventional physical paradigms share a common feature that interactions between quantum systems are the primary mechanism for generating entanglement~\cite{RevModPhys.91.021001}.
+For example, in quantum many-body systems where strong couplings are present, a vast web of entanglement may be created out of the complicated dynamics.
+Exploiting interactions has consequently inspired numerous methods~\cite{PhysRevA.59.2468}, for generating entanglement in different contexts~\cite{RevModPhys.84.777}, relying on for example, direct interactions, the use of mediator systems~\cite{PhysRevLett.89.277901, PhysRevResearch.5.043295}, or in a remote way~\cite{RieraSabat2023remotelycontrolled}.
+Nevertheless, this reliance on interaction as a prerequisite raises a profound question: one is curious about whether entanglement can be generated when direct interaction between the two quantum systems is absent.

-In this Letter, we propose a novel method which allows one to accomplish the task of creating entangled states between a pair of two-state quantum systems, or qubits.
-Our approach does not require the two qubits to interact with each other or even with a third party.
-The resulting entangled states can reach the peak, the maximally entangled states under certain conditions which we will identify in this work.
-Moreover, due to the fact that our protocol is probabilistic, to characterize our proposal, we also provide analysis of the success probability to obtain a maximally entangled state.
-This novel result is closely related to a class of counter-intuitive quantum processes whose causal order exhibits non-separability\cite{Oreshkov:2012:NCOMMS, Goswami:2018:PRL, Rubino:2017:SCIADV, Procopio:2015:NCOMMS}.